syuntoku14/fusion2urdf/README.md

 ## Before using this script

-Before using this script, make sure that your model consists of only components.
-Also, your components must have only one occurence.
-For example, the following model(https://grabcad.com/library/spotmini-robot-1) is not supported unless you fix them.
-The base_link doesn't exist ~~and some components have two occurences(For instance, Component1 has two occurences Commponent1:1 and Component1:2)~~(I fixed this issue.
-It's ok that your components have multiple occurrences.
-Only you have to do is to prepare the "base_link").
-I'll fix these issues someday.
+Before using this script, make sure that your model has all the "links" as componens.
+You have to define the links by creating corresiponding components.
+For example, this model(https://grabcad.com/library/spotmini-robot-1) is not supported unless you define the "base_link".

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/spot_mini.PNG" alt="spot_mini" title="spot_mini" width="300" height="300">

+Sometimes this script exports abnormal urdf without any error messages.
+In that case, the joints should have some problems.
+Redefine the joints and run again.
 In addition to that, this script currentely supports only revolute joints.
-Let me know if your model has joints except for revolute type.
+I will fix this problem someday.

 ## How to use